mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

+---
+title: How to create a Azure Blob REST API and Ansible
+date: 2020-06-06 23:21:34
+tags:
+  - ansible
+  - azure
+  - blob
+  - put
+  - shared access signature
+  - python
+  - CanonicalizedHeaders
+  - CanonicalizedResource
+  - rest api
+  - creation
+  - create

+categories:
+  - Automation
+---

-# Azure Blob creation a sing Ansible with Azure Storage REST API
+## Azure Blob creation using Ansible with Azure Storage REST API
-Recently during a client consulting for a client in Ansible Tower we have a requirement to create an Azure blob from the client side, a very restrict envinroment where dependencies are not allowed at this time.
-We couldn't use Ansible modules like [azure_rm_storageblob](https://docs.ansible.com/ansible/latest/modules/azure_rm_storageblob_module.html) or Azure utils like [azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy) so only option was usage of the [Azure REST API Blob creation](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob).
+Recently during a consulting for a client in Ansible Tower we have a requirement to create an Azure blob from the client side, a very restrict envinroment where dependencies are not allowed at this time.
+We could not use Ansible modules like [azure_rm_storageblob](https://docs.ansible.com/ansible/latest/modules/azure_rm_storageblob_module.html) or Azure utils like [azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy) so only option was usage of the [Azure REST API Blob creation](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob).

 ## Shared Access Signature x Azure Storage REST API

 That REST API has some specifics because it requires a SAS (Shared Access Signature) to make the authorization.

-The SAS (Shared Access Signature) is created using the Azure Storage Key.
-We need to set a Authorization header like the below with Storage Account name and Signature but I need to mention that the Signature must be recreated for each request made, that's not fixed value you can set.
+SAS (Shared Access Signature) is created using the Azure Storage Key.
+We need to set a Authorization header like the below with Storage Account name and Signature but I need to mention that the Signature must be recreated for each request made.
+It's not fixed value we can set.
 ```
 Authorization="SharedKey <storage account name>:<signature>"
 ```
-The SAS (<signature>) is a unique hash-based key which is created for EVERY REST Api URI you access.
-Which means we need a key created on the fly during each execution.
+Signature token is a unique hash-based key which is created for every REST Api URI you access.
+Which means we need a key created on the fly during each URI call.

 ## REST API Headers

-We need to set values in the Header like [doc](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob) suggests:
+We need to set values in the API Header call like [doc here](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob) suggests:
 ```
 Request Headers:
 x-ms-version: 2015-02-21